Surgical

 Who is a Good Candidate for Dental Implants?

 Anyone who has lost a tooth or teeth is a candidate for dental implants.
-However, the ideal candidate will be healthy.
-Things like mismanaged diabetes, smoking, gum disease, and alcoholism may affect the ability of the implant to fuse to the bone.
+The ideal candidates have healthy gums and adequate bone support, and good oral hygiene habits.
+Things like mismanaged diabetes, smoking, gum disease, and other uncontrolled medical conditions may affect the ability of the implant to fuse to the bone.
 Our dentists and periodontists will work with you to ensure your gums and bones are healthy enough to receive the implant.

 If the bone where the implant is to be placed has already receded, a bone graft may be performed to provide the volume needed for implant placement.